-The amendments are to be applied retrospectively and are effective for annual periods beginning on or after 1 January 2016, with early adoption permitted.
-These amendments will not have any impact on the Group's and the Company's financial statements.
+These amendments are effective for annual periods beginning on or after 1 January 2017 with early application permitted.
+If an entity applies this amendments for an earlier period, it must disclose that fact.
+These amendments are not expected to have any impact on the Group and the Company.